calzada/ECPC_GITHUB/README.md

 4. You push changes to the remote repo (in GITHUB) *git push*

-### Editing GITHUB and updating local repo
+#### Working from remote repo to local repo

+Git works following this path:

+workspace ---> index ---> remote repo ---> loca repo

-Once you enter GITHUB you may also work there change things in the remote repo, commit changes in the remote repo.
-If you want to send changes to your computer, you need to go to your directory and from there do
+This means that, once you enter GITHUB you may also work there (on the web, in what is called the remote repo), change things in the remote repo), commit changes in the remote repo.
+Then, when  you want to send changes to your computer, you need to go open git bash, go to the mygits/ECPC_GITHUB/ECPC_GITHUB directory and from there do
 *git pull origin master*

+(Warning: I think that if you make changes to the CD branch, it seems reasonable to do *git pull origin CD*.
+But this needs testing).

 ##### REMEMBER: You may also create branches and tags.